-In this context, patterns of stimuli which have low probability have high informational content because they have low ambiguity as to the position of the agent relative to the object.
-The self-information of the agent's visual field, as a function of its horizontal distance from the object and simulation time-step, can then be viewed as a kind of map across space and time (see Figures 6a and 6b), where the ambiguity of the pattern of stimuli falls as the self-information rises1.
-The maps we show here were built with the assumption that the agent could not know the current time.
-As noted in Section 4, there is an indication of simulation time available in the environment due to the objects falling, so as a control we also built maps based upon the opposite assumption: that the agent knew exactly what time it was.
-In this case, rather than having a single probability mass function over all time, we constructed one for each simulation step and so calculated self-information on an instant by instant basis.
-The resultant maps had roughly the same structure as the ones we show here, and so for all following analyses we use only the maps based on the first assumption.
+In this context, patterns of stimuli that have low probability have high informational content, because they have low ambiguity as to the position of the agent relative to the object.
+The self-information of the agent's visual field, as a function of its horizontal distance from the object and simulation time step, can then be viewed as a kind of map across space and time (see Figure 6a and b), where the ambiguity of the pattern of stimuli falls as the self-information rises.1 The maps we show here were built with the assumption that the agent could not know the current time.
+As noted

-1To clarify, although entropy is the expected value of self-information, we do not consider the entropy of the space-time map as its structure is fixed.
-In addition we do not consider the entropy of the signals from the sensors over time, as it is not guaranteed that this entropy will be correlated with paths of high information through space-time.
+I To clarify, although entropy is the expected value of self-information, we do not consider the entropy of the space-time map, as its structure is fixed.
+In addition, we do not consider the entropy of the signals from the sensors over time, as it is not guaranteed that this entropy will be correlated with paths of high information through space-time.

-Figure 6: Representations of the visual field of the agent.
-As the object falls at a constant rate over all trials there is an equivalence between its position and time, plotted on the y-axis.
-The horizontal distance between agent and object is plotted over the x-axis.
-The same cells, bounded by edges where sensors switch on/off, can be seen in both representations. (a) The self-information of the visual field for catch trials. (b) The self-information of the visual field for avoid trials. (c) The summed intensity of stimuli over the visual field for avoid trials.
+Figure 6.
+Representations of the visual field of the agent.
+As the object falls at a constant rate over all trials, there is an equivalence between its position and time, plotted on the y-axis.
+The horizontal distance between agent and object is plotted on the x-axis.
+The same cells, bounded by edges where sensors switch on or off, can be seen in both representations. (a) The self-information of the visual field for catch trials. (b) The self-information of the visual field for avoid trials. (c) The summed intensity of stimuli over the visual field for catch trials. (d) The summed intensity of stimuli over the visual field for catch trials.